ehouse/kackle/src/blog/easy-server-naming-scheme.md

 title: Easy Server Naming Scheme
 author: Ethan House
 date: March 3, 2016
+summary: Too much time and effort is spent coming up with creative and unique server names.
+This method will cut down on the wasted effort and remove the confusion as well!
 ---

 Coming up with names for servers or VM's can be pretty difficult.
 Often times